 - (a) Coach-class-The basic class of accommodations offered by a rail carrier to passengers that includes a level of service available to all passengers regardless of the fare paid.
-Coach-class includes reserved coach accommodations as well as slumber coach accommodations when overnight train travel is involved. - (b) Slumber coach-Includes slumber coach accommodations on trains offering such accommodations, or the lowest level of sleeping accommodations available on a train that does not offer slumber coach accommodations. - (c) First-class-Includes bedrooms, roomettes, club service, parlor car accommodations, or other premium accommodations. - (d) Business class-A class of service offered on Amtrak Acela or Metroliner extra fare train service.
+Coach-class includes reserved coach accommodations as well as slumber coach accommodations when overnight train travel is involved. - (b) Slumber coach-Includes slumber coach accommodations on trains offering such accommodations, or the lowest level of sleeping accommodations available on a train that does not offer slumber coach accommodations. - (c) Other than coach-class-Any class of accommodations above coach, e.g., first-class or business-class. - (1) First-class-Includes bedrooms, roomettes, club service, parlor car accommodations or other premium accommodations - (2) Business-class-A class of extra fare train service that is offered above coach class, but is lower than first-class, as described above.